vlinkz/npkg/README.md

 # But why?

 I wanted to code something as a proof of concept for using [nix-editor](https://github.com/vlinkz/nix-editor) as a backed for other tools.
-Plus I had nothing better to do on a Saturday.
-Although given my limited time using this, I think I'll stick to it for a while.
+But so far I've been using it almost daily!

 # Future plans